 Before I begin I should probably tell you that lasers are not good for your eyes.
 Don't let a laser beam bouncing off of an uncontrolled mirror hit you in the eye.
 If you don't believe it can happen then read this: http://laserpointerforums.com/f53/hit-eye-1000mw-445nm-blue-laser-69469.html

 I made a couple of sample videos.
-The first one features deadmau5.
+The first one is the requisite EDM song.

 For the second one I decided to go old school since when I was growing up I always associated music and lasers with Pink Floyd ;)